sketchplugins/plugin-directory/README.md

 - [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
+- [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Sketch Minimap](https://github.com/abynim/sketch-minimap), by Aby Nimbalkar: Navigate large pages with ease
 - [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel